Kawaguchi Station

 Kawaguchi Station (川口駅, Kawaguchi-eki) is a passenger railway station located in the city of Kawaguchi, Saitama, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Kawaguchi Station is served by the Keihin-Tōhoku Line, from Ōmiya in Saitama Prefecture to Isogo in Kanagawa Prefecture.
 It is located 14.5 kilometers from Ōmiya and 15.8 kilometers from Tokyo.

 Station layout

 The station has one island platform, serving two tracks, with an elevated station building.
 It has a Midori no Madoguchi staffed ticket office and also a View Plaza travel agency.

 Platforms

 History

 The station opened on 10 September 1910.

 Passenger statistics

+In the 2015 data available from Japan’s Ministry of Land, Infrastructure, Transport and Tourism, Kawaguchi → Akabane was one of the train segments among Tokyo's most crowded train lines during rush hour.

 In fiscal 2019, the station was used by an average of 84,197 passengers daily (boarding passengers only).
 The daily average passenger figures (boarding passengers only) in previous years are as shown below.